 At WrestleMania 3, Bundy was involved in a mixed six-man tag team match, teaming up with midget wrestlers Little Tokyo and Lord Littlebrook against Hillbilly Jim, the Haiti Kid, and Little Beaver.
 Bundy would be pestered throughout the match by Little Beaver and eventually snapped on the little guy by body slamming him and delivering a big elbow, causing his team to be disqualified from the match and his team to turn on him.

 The Death of Little Beaver Laid Heavy on the Conscience of King Kong Bundy for Years

 When Little Beaver died in December 1995, King Kong Bundy was worried that he was partly to blame for his death due to how rough he was with him in the ring at WrestleMania 3.
 This laid heavy on Bundy’s conscience for years.

 The actual cause of Little Beaver’s death was from the effects of emphysema.

-King Kong Bundy would meet Hogan again in November 1987 on an episode of Saturday Night’s Main Event.
+King Kong Bundy would meet Hogan again in November 1987 on Saturday Night’s Main Event.
 He would defeat Hogan via count-out but would later lose to Hogan in the following episode of SNME.
-After a series of matches, Bundy was removed from WWF television though continued to wrestle house shows in early 1988 where he would often lose to Bam Bam Bigelow.
+After a series of matches, Bundy was removed from WWF television though he continued to wrestle house shows in early 1988, often losing to Bam Bam Bigelow.
 He would eventually leave the company later that year.